Moderately Mighty: To What Extent Can Internal Software Metrics Predict App Popularity at Launch?: Introduction

 Following a similar approach to RQ1, we first conducted regression analysis on the yearly download count (i.e., downloads per year) rather than the total number of downloads, as the latter can be heavily influenced by an app's age.
-Consistent with our findings for user ratings, we observed that accurately predicting the exact number of yearly downloads using internal metrics alone is challenging.
-However, when we reframed the task as a binary classification problem---i.e., distinguishing between \emph{Popular} and \emph{Unpopular} apps based on a predefined number of downloads---the results are much more encouraging with an F1-score of 0.69.
-In this context, source code analysis, when combined with app metadata, proves effective in predicting an app's future downloads.
+Consistent with our findings for user ratings, we observed that predicting the exact number of yearly downloads is extremely challenging.
+However, when we reframed the task as a binary classification problem---i.e., distinguishing between \emph{Popular} and \emph{Unpopular} apps based on a predefined number of downloads---the results are more encouraging with an F1-score of 0.69.

-The findings of our study are promising: developers can predict whether their app is likely to be popular even before releasing the first version.
-This early insight allows developers to take proactive steps to enhance their app’s potential for success, potentially saving time, money, and reputation.
-Furthermore, app stores could leverage such predictive models to improve app ranking systems and optimize resource allocation.
-Our results also open new avenues for research, encouraging the development of more refined internal software metrics to further enhance the accuracy of popularity prediction models.
+In summary, while internal metrics alone are insufficient to accurately predict an app’s future popularity, they do offer meaningful predictive insights (hence the title, \emph{moderately mighty}).
+This finding challenges earlier studies~\citep{el_emam_confounding_2001,gil_correlation_2017} that dismissed the utility of such metrics entirely.
+In line with another stream of research~\citep{chowdhury_revisiting_2022,landman_empirical_2014}, we find that \emph{context is king} when evaluating internal metrics---observing a negative result in one context (e.g., regression, in our case) does not preclude encouraging results in others (e.g., classification).
+Our results, therefore, reaffirm the importance---albeit in a limited capacity---of monitoring a variety of code-quality indicators.
+By detecting early warning signs, developers can proactively improve their apps, potentially saving time, resources, and reputation.
+Similarly, app stores could leverage internal metrics to enhance ranking algorithms and allocate support more effectively.

-To enable replication and extension, we share our data publicly\footnote{\url{https://github.com/SQMLab/AppPopularityPrediction}}.
+To enable replication and extension, we share our data publicly.\footnote{\url{https://github.com/SQMLab/AppPopularityPrediction}}

 The remainder of this paper is structured as follows: related work is discussed in Section \ref{sec:related_works}; methodology is described in Section \ref{sec:methodology}; and approach, analysis, and results for the research questions are presented in Section \ref{sec:results}.
 We discuss the implications, threats and future works in Section \ref{sec:discussion}.
 Finally, we conclude the paper in Section \ref{sec:conclusion}.